How to negotiate data center colocation space and power contracts?

 In this article, I am going to discuss 3 important, underestimated negotiation strategies.
 I will share 3 personal tips, that will help customers to negotiate a better deal.
 And as a result, data centers can choose to invest in the customer platform.
 And use it to monetize their data center community further.

-Setting the scene and common misperceptions in negotiations:
+Setting the scene and common misperceptions in data center negotiations:

-Tip 1: Understand the transactional value of each cross connect
+Tip 1: Understand the value of your data center colocation cross connect

 Adding to my first negotiation tip, we need to understand how a customer’s colocation platform will add even more value to the data center.
 Customers should ask, how their platform can help to attract additional new customers to the data center?